 Early Childhood Intervention Services

-Early Childhood Intervention (ECI) is a statewide program for families with children, birth to three, with disabilities and developmental delays.
-ECI supports families to help their children reach their potential through developmental services.
-Services are provided by a variety of local agencies and organizations across Texas.
+Early Childhood Intervention is a statewide program for families with children, from birth to 3 years old, with disabilities and developmental delays.
+The program supports families to help their children reach their potential through developmental services.
+Local agencies and organizations across Texas provide the services.

 Family Violence Program

 The Family Violence Program promotes self-sufficiency, safety and long-term independence from family violence for adult victims and their children.
-The program funds organizations across Texas to provide emergency shelter and support services to victims, educate the public and provide training and prevention support to various agencies.
+The program funds organizations across Texas to provide emergency shelter and support services to victims, educate the public and give training and prevention support to various agencies.

 Fetal Remains Grant Program

-The Fetal Remains Grant Program will provide financial assistance for the costs associated with disposing of embryonic and fetal tissue remains.
-Senate Bill 8, 85th Legislature, 2017, Regular Session, directs HHSC to develop a grant program that uses private donations for these costs.
+The Fetal Remains Grant Program will provide financial help for costs related to disposal of embryonic and fetal tissue remains.
+Senate Bill 8, 85th Legislature, 2017, directed HHS to build a grant program that uses private donations for these costs.

-Organizations interested in applying for funds should fill out the Fetal Remains Grant Program application and email to FetalRemainsGrantProgram@hhsc.state.tx.us.
+To apply for funds, organizations should fill out the Fetal Remains Grant Program application (PDF) and email it to FetalRemainsGrantProgram@hhsc.state.tx.us.

-Donations to the Fetal Remains Grant Program can be mailed to:
+Donations to the Fetal Remains Grant Program should be mailed to: